 Jeremy is pleased to be back at TheatreMAD; having previously worked for The Make A Difference Trust as Office and IT Manager at the Trust’s West End Office.
 He is a retired theatre sound engineer with many years experience mixing large musicals such as Jesus Christ Superstar, Phantom of the Opera & Oliver!

-He has been brought in to support the Charity Manager and the Chair with their aim to grow and improve the Charity.
+He has been brought in to support the Charity Manager and the Chair with their aim to grow and move the Charity forwards.

 The Make A Difference Trust, trading as TheatreMAD, also known as MAD Trust, is the ongoing response by the UK theatre industry to HIV and AIDS.
 The charity was founded in 2008 by David Pendlebury, together with Melanie Tranter and Julian Bird, and was initially known as West End Cares & subsequently Theatrecares.
 It was set up to continue the vital fundraising and grant making work undertaken by the theatre industry & its supporters.
 In New York in February 1988 Broadway Cares merged with Equity Fights AIDS to coordinate the fundraising and support from the Broadway and American Theatre community.
 In a similar vein, West End Cares was established in 1990 by Bob West and David Kernan together with Geoffrey Henning under the aegis of Crusaid, to focus, and coordinate the fundraising by the UK and West End Theatre community and its supporters.